 Welcome to The Dispatch

-We are a new digital media company providing engaged citizens with fact-based reporting and commentary on politics, policy and culture—informed by conservative principles.
+We are a digital media company providing engaged citizens with fact-based reporting and commentary on politics, policy and culture—informed by conservative principles.
+We deliver that work in newsletters, articles, and podcasts.

 Why are we doing this, and why are we doing it the way we are?
 The internet puts an unimaginable amount of information at our fingertips, but it makes knowledge and wisdom harder to grasp.
 Social media connects people in meaningful ways but also manages to make it more difficult for us to understand each other.
 It is less a World Wide Web linking us all together than an accelerant, quickening trends long in the works.
 Our confidence in the institutions that once anchored us was declining even before the internet became a fixture in our lives, but its arrival has only made us feel even less fixed to a common landscape.